-We define all of these through custom interface definition files that the Spicy plugin reads in.
-These files use an \star .evt extension, and the following subsections discuss their content in more detail.
+We define all of these through custom interface definition files that Spicy's compiler for Zeek reads in.
+These files use an \.evt extension, and the following subsections discuss their content in more detail.

-Generally, empty lines and comments starting with # are ignored in an .evt.
+Generally, empty lines and comments starting with # are ignored in an \.evt.

-Note: The syntax for \star .evt files comes with some legacy pieces that aren't particularly pretty.
+Note: The syntax for $\star$ . evt files comes with some legacy pieces that aren't particularly pretty.
 We may clean that up at some point.